poketwouser/Adaptive-Vamana-Algorithm/README.md

 - **Vectorization**: `-O3 -march=native` auto-vectorizes the L2 distance loop — no manual intrinsics needed
 - **Lock granularity**: Per-node `std::mutex` — threads only contend when updating the *same* node's adjacency list
 - **No external dependencies** beyond OpenMP

 ---

-## Some sample things to try, and start the experimenting with!

-0. **Code understanding**: Use AI tools to understand the logic of algorithm and how it is a hueristic approximation of what we discussed in class

-1. **Beam width experiments**: Try different `L` values during build and measure recall vs build time.
-What's the sweet spot?

-2. **Medoid start node**: Replace the random start node with the *medoid* — the point closest to the centroid of the dataset.
-How does this affect search recall?

-3. **Change the edges in index build**: Run the build twice — second pass starts from the graph produced by the first.
-How does recall change?

-4. **Change the search algorithm**: Plot the histogram of node degrees.
-Is it uniform?
-What happens with different `α` values?

-5. **Concurrent search optimization**: Replace `std::vector<bool> visited` in `greedy_search()` with a pre-allocated scratch buffer to avoid per-query allocation.

----